 Let’s consider the following issues:

 Access: The idea of increased access for adults over age 21 is compelling on many levels.
 As many have stated before me, all cannabis use is medicinal due to the way the herb interacts with the body’s own endocannabinoid system. (http://thejointblog.com/all-marijuana-use-is-medicinal/; https://halcyonorganics.com/all-cannabis-use-is-medical/).
 Patients who cannot access cannabis legally to support their healing because they did not have a documented qualifying condition may now have access to this safe effective herbal medicine.
+Sites like http://www.drugguardians.com are being created with impunity and are helping the population become informed by third parties, decentralizing the source of knowledge about drugs.
 As legal access increases, black market issues will likely dissipate which creates a safer environment for all citizens.
 Meanwhile, we know that in legalized states, teen cannabis use drops significantly, effectively decreasing access for younger folks, which is often a concern for those who are considering legalization or medicinal programs (http://www.usnews.com/news/articles/2014/08/07/pot-use-among-colorado-teens-appears-to-drop-after-legalization).

 Quality: In Maine, our ballot calls for testing and proper labeling of cannabis products sold at both recreational stores and recreational cafes.
 This is a major step forward to ensuring safe use of quality cannabis products for both patients and recreational users.
 Many patients now are being encouraged to start low and go slow with their dosing of their medication, and proper labeling will help to ensure that people can use cannabis with comfort knowing the relative psychoactive effects increase as THC levels of the cannabis products increase.
 Additionally, products will be tested for pesticides and contaminants, further ensuring the medicine and products people are accessing is safe.